*Free Shipping applies to orders over $249. No sales tax charged except for the following states: AZ, FL, UT, and WA.

 How hard is it to put oil in my freeze dryer?

 It’s simple.
 Just unscrew the cap on your vacuum pump and pour oil in until it reaches the fill line.
 If you’re used to filling your dishwasher and your washing machine with detergent, you’ll feel completely comfortable filling your vacuum pump.

 Do I have to drain my oil?

-To keep your freeze dryer running properly, simply drain the oil out of the vacuum pump at the end of each batch.
+To keep your freeze dryer running properly, simply drain the oil out of the vacuum pump after 20-30 batches.
 It takes just a few seconds to unscrew the spout and allow the oil to drain into a filter that is provided with the freeze dryer.
 If you can clean the lint out of your clothes dryer, you can drain out the oil from a freeze dryer vacuum pump.

 Does my freeze dryer need a filter?

 The freeze dryer itself does not need a filter.
 However, if you would like to save money on oil, Harvest Right provides a simple oil filter with every freeze dryer.
 To recycle your oil, simply drain the oil directly from the pump into the filter container and let the filter do the rest.
 Once the oil has drained into the bottom plastic portion of the filter, you can pour the oil back into your freeze dryer’s vacuum pump and re-use it just as if it were new oil.

 Do I need to drain the water from my freeze dryer?